 research the topic of transition design for circular economy in order to identify socially conscious design challenges.
 The Lab will stimulate students to investigate different societal, economic and technological phenomena of transformation referred to urban contexts and how they are intertwined with production-distribution chains.

 research the City of Milan as a distributed territorial-laboratory to contextualize transition processes towards the circular economy.
 Milan is one of the most advanced contexts in terms new production models and urban resilience initiatives.
 For this reason, it is an ideal project area for the Lab Final Studio.
 Milan is internationally recognized as a design and fashion capital, and after EXPO has evolved into a food capital.
-More recently, thanks to a relevant presence of an important network of Fab Labs, it has also been recognized as an internationally acknowledged maker city.
-In the last years, the Municipality of Milan has been developed research and innovation projects dedicated to urban resilience, circular economy, urban manufacturing, peri-urban agriculture, open and collaborative healthcare models.
-The Circular Design Lab will interact with this existing knowledge and practices and with REFLOW, a recently started H2020 research project which aims to design constructive metabolic processes for material flows in urban and peri-urban environments across Europe (in which Politecnico di Milano and the Municipality of Milan are part of).
+More recently, thanks to a relevant presence of a Fab Labs network, it has also been recognized as an internationally acknowledged as a maker city.
+In the last years, the Municipality of Milan has developed research and innovation projects dedicated to urban resilience, circular economy, urban manufacturing, peri-urban agriculture.
+The Circular Design Lab will interact with this existing knowledge and practices and with REFLOW, a recently started H2020 research project which aims to design constructive metabolic processes for material flows in urban and peri-urban environments across Europe (Politecnico di Milano and Municipality of Milan are part of REFLOW).

-research (and design) for three urban sectors - Agrifood, Healthcare, and Logistics-Tranportation - as project areas for the design of innovative products-systems supporting the city in the transition path to circular economy.
+Research (and design) for three sectors Food, Fashion, and Furniture - as project areas for the design of innovative products-systems supporting the city in the transition path to circular economy.

-Logistics area concerns the design of new products and systems to transport raw materials in urban contexts, to manage and deliver products (e.g., food, medicines, …) to manage materials flows generated by local supply chains, to support innovative form of recycling urban waste and scraps.
+Furniture area concerns the design of new products for home systems, that manage and deliver circular materials flows generated by local supply chains and support innovative forms of re-manufacturing.

 STRUCTURE OF THE LAB: EXPLORE, DESIGN, MATERIALIZE

-The structure of the Final Studio Lab is divided into three modules: Explore, Design, and Materialize.
+The structure of the Final Studio Lab is divided into three modules: Understand, Define, Design (and Materialize)

-Explore.
-This 4-week phase includes an initial research activity that will lead students to identify and explore a project theme related to one of the three sectors proposed by the course (Agrifood, Healthcare, and Logistics).
+Understand.
+This phase includes an initial research activity that will lead students to identify and explore a project theme related to one of the three sectors proposed by the course (Food, Fashion, and Furniture).
 The goal is to build an original problem setting which might be transformed in an innovative challenge for design.
 Students will have to analyze one of the sectors working on the urban scale and using interpretative models such as metabolisms, digital technologies and processes, product and material circularity.
 They will investigate and find problems, emerging issues, highlighting critical aspects and design opportunities areas.
 The outcome of this work will be included in a “Transition Booklet” that each group will present during a collective session.
 This exploration phase will be accompanied by a set of lectures given by Italian and international guests that will provide insights and key concepts to stimulate the creation of the booklet.